 Preparing for a colonoscopy

-A colonoscopy allows the specialist (usually called a gastroenterologist) to examine the lining of the bowel wall, from the lowest part, the rectum, all the way up through the colon to the lower end of the small intestine.
+A colonoscopy uses a long flexible camera tube to examine the lining of the bowel wall, from the lowest part, the rectum, all the way up through the colon to the lower end of the small intestine.

 How do I prepare for a colonoscopy?